 In our sailing life we “anchored out” in bays and coves rather than staying in marinas.

-In our years of full-time travel, we spent a total of 4,308 nights living off-grid on solar and battery power: 3,495 nights boondocking in our RV and 905 nights anchoring out on our sailboat.
+In our years of RVing, we’ve spent a total of 4,308 nights off-grid on solar and battery power: 3,495 nights boondocking in our RV and 905 nights anchoring out on our sailboat.
 This unique nomadic lifestyle has taught us a lot about how to live simply and frugally, without “hookups” to power or water.
-We continue to avoid campgrounds and RV parks and boondock 100% of the time in our truck camper travels.